Hoodoo (Alison Moyet album): Critical reception

 In the US, People felt the album "for the most part charms".
 They praised Moyet's "amazing voice" and felt it was presented best on the material with "minimal acoustic backing" such as "This House" and "Wishing You Were Here".
-Musician commented, "Moyet certainly understands style — her gospel shout would be the envy of any Pentecostal choir, while her ballad voice is as naked and soulful as a Nina Simone lament.
+Musician commented, "Moyet certainly understands style – her gospel shout would be the envy of any Pentecostal choir, while her ballad voice is as naked and soulful as a Nina Simone lament.
 She also understands that style is meaningless without emotional content.
-From the anger of 'Rise' to die anguish in 'This House,' that's what keeps this collection from turning into just another singer's showcase."
+From the anger of 'Rise' to the anguish in 'This House,' that's what keeps this collection from turning into just another singer's showcase."

 In a retrospective review of the album, Tom Demalon of AllMusic described it as "possibly her most soulful collection yet" and "another strong offering from the distinctive Moyet".
 He commented, "She hasn't lost her knack for breezy, adult pop, evident on the lilting, melodic 'Wishing You Were Here' and 'It Won't Be Long,' but tracks like the horn-driven 'Footsteps' and high-energy title song form the core of Hoodoo.
 With the lyrics squarely focused on relationships, Moyet is often brassy and assertive as on 'Back Where I Belong.'
 She's still more than capable of expressing heart-aching vulnerability, though, especially on the gorgeous 'This House'."

 In a 2016 review of the deluxe edition of Hoodoo, Helena Adams of the music website Reflections of Darkness noted that Hoodoo seemed to be "a cohesive and maybe more authentic album than [Moyet's] previous ventures".
 Attitude writer Josh Lee described it as "great" and noted the "rawer, more aggressive sound" in comparison to Moyet's previous albums.
 He likened the change to Kylie Minogue's "switch from pop princess to IndieKylie" but added that Moyet presented "more anger and a brassier soul sound".
 Gay Times writer Darren Howard described Hoodoo as an album that's "now seen as a modern classic that slightly under-performed".
 He added, "It's as dark and as angry as Marc Almond at his best but still keeps a pop edge.
 This is the sound of someone's heart being torn apart and poured out, it has intricate melodies and poetic, dense lyrics that are a million miles away from 'Invisible'."